JJLongoria/aura-helper/README.md

     - Added a new view for explore the file structure.
 You can see al classes, interfaces, components... member and go to it with one click

 ### Local Metadata Management
+#### Metadata
+    - Compress XML Metadata Files for better git management and performance
+    - Package Generator (From local or from Org)

 #### Profiles
     - Compress profile files
     - Manage profile with custom UI on VSCode